HassanTaqiEddin/HassanTaqiEddin/README.md

 ## Profile

-I am a fifth-year Computer Engineering student with extensive experience in FPGA and ASIC development.
+I am  Computer Engineering graduate with extensive experience in FPGA and ASIC development.
 My expertise spans Verilog, SystemVerilog, UVM, and tools like Quartus and ModelSim.
 I am proficient in hardware verification, simulation, and emulation, and skilled in C++, Python, and computer architecture.
 My passion lies in hands-on projects and contributing to innovative hardware designs in dynamic engineering teams.

 ## Skills